valkey-io/valkey-rfc/JSON.md

 ## Design Considerations

 ValkeyJSON will introduce a new JSON data type for Valkey, and commands to insert, update, delete and query JSON data.
-To help users migrate from Redis and RedisJSON, and to capitalize on existing RedisJSON client libraries, ValkeyJSON aims to be a drop-in replacement of RedisJSON.
+To help users migrate from Redis and RedisJSON, as well as capitalize on existing OSS RedisJSON client libraries, ValkeyJSON aims to be a drop-in replacement of RedisJSON.
 Therefore, it is designed be API-compatible and RDB-compatible with Redis Ltd.’s RedisJSON.

 ### RDB Compatibility

 To help users migrate from Redis and RedisJSON, ValkeyJSON will support RDB compatibility with RedisJSON.
-ValkeyJSON can load RDBs generated from RedisJSON.
-Likewise, RedisJSON can load RDBs generated from ValkeyJSON.
+ValkeyJSON will be able to load RDBs generated from RedisJSON.
+Likewise, RedisJSON will be able to load RDBs generated from ValkeyJSON.

 ### Choice of JSON Library